Ayms/zcash-wallets/README.md

 ##Warning

 This has not been extensively tested for now, although we are confident that this is working correctly (and z-addresses derivation rules might change as explained above, so please backup too the code used when you generate your wallet)

+Before using it you might consider reading [Bug 1893](https://github.com/zcash/zcash/issues/1893)

 ## Use - Generate wallets